microsoft/rag-experiment-accelerator/docs/evaluation-metrics.md

 | ----------------- | -------------------- | ------------------ |
 | `cosine`          | `actual`, `expected` | Percentage (0-100) |

-The cosine similarity is calculated as the cosine of the angle between the two vectors of the strings.
+The cosine similarity is calculated as the cosine of the angle between the two vector representations (also known as embeddings) of the strings.

 ### Jaro-Winkler distance